sidlavoie/EtherView/README.md

 ![Screenshot_20220129_214339](https://user-images.githubusercontent.com/76972727/151684724-49b405dc-9581-444b-a4d0-b1bf404dfdbc.png)
 ![Screenshot_20220129_214422](https://user-images.githubusercontent.com/76972727/151684725-75b443f1-c8f1-4b15-bf93-981241b35425.png)

-If you support the project or have any questions, feel free to send me an email at lavoiesidney@gmail.com
+If you want to support the project or have any questions, feel free to send me an email at lavoiesidney@gmail.com